panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ## 3. Shallow equality

-During *shallow equality* check of objects you have to get the list of properties (using `Object.keys()`) of both objects, then check the properties' values for equality.
+During *shallow equality* check of objects you get the list of properties (using `Object.keys()`) of both objects, then check the properties' values for equality.

 Here's a possible implementation of shallow equality check: